KSDunne/statement_beauty/README.md

 ### Hero Image

 The hero image was chosen to convey the main topic of the blog site.
-It is a beauty blog so an image of a brightly colored nail salon was used.
+It is a beauty blog, so an image of a brightly colored nail salon was used.

 ![Hero image](docs/readme_images/hero_image.PNG)

 ### Django alert messages

 Every time there is a change in data the user is alerted.
 For example when a comment is posted, when a comment is edited, when a comment is deleted, when a booking is created, when a booking is edited or when a booking is deleted.
 There is also an alert message displayed when a collaboration request is made.
+Below are 3 examples of alert messages, but there are many more shown throughout the site.

 #### Django alert message example 1

+The first example is a feedback notification that shows "successfully signed in as username" staight after signing in.

 ![Django alert message 1](docs/readme_images/django_alert_1.PNG)

 #### Django alert message example 2

+The second example states "booking submitted! it will turn from colored to black when confirmed. phone us if you would like a short notice appointment."
+The is an example of a data change being conveyed to the user.

 ![Django alert message 2](docs/readme_images/django_alert_2.PNG)

 #### Django alert message example 3

+The third example states "your booking has been deleted successfully!"
+This is another example of a data change being conveyed to the user.

 ![Django alert message 3](docs/readme_images/django_alert_3.PNG)